DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 ### Setup Data Anonymization

-Data Anonymization has a separate Feature Key from Core extensions Core Extensions can be enabled via Feature management Enable the following feature in D365 Feature management:
+Data Anonymization has a separate Feature Key from Core extensions and can be enabled via Feature management Enable the following feature in D365 Feature management:

-- Core extensions
+- Data anonymization

 If the above feature is not visible, press **Check for updates** to refresh the feature management list.
+Navigate to **Organization administration > Setup > Data anonymization**

-Data Anonymization is available under the Organization administration menu once the Core Extensions feature has been enabled.
+Once Enabled,  the Data Anonymization Menu is visible  under the Organization Administration module.

+### Data anonymization parameters
 The **Data anonymization parameters** page is used to ensure production values are safeguarded.
-The production URL is entered into the parameters form to prevent any users accidentally scrambling production values.
+The production URL is entered into the parameters form to prevent  users from accidentally scrambling production values.

 1. Navigate to **Organization administration > Setup > Data anonymization > Data anonymization parameters**
 2. Insert your production URL into the PROD URL field.